anttikantee/wbc/README.md

     also multi-step (decoction mass calculations are planned ... some day)
   * calculate IBUs and optionally calculate hop additions based on desired IBUs
+  * a machine-readable compiled format -- if the recipe is what you want to brew, the compiled format is the ingredients you used to achieve what you wanted.
+This data can be used to track ingredient usage, or be fed back into the software to see how the ingredients would have turned out with different system parameters (e.g. mash efficiency and/or boiloff rate)

 The recipe interface might change in a way not backward compatible as the software reaches final gravity.